RamonMeffert/voting-game/README.md

 If an expected outcome was specified, this will also print how often that outcome occurred.
 This can be seen as an indication of the manipulability of a game type in some situations: if the expected winner is often different from the winner of the game, then the agenda has a large influence on the outcome.
 Similarly, if there are many different outcomes for some game, this also indicates the game type could be manipulable.

+🚨 WARNING 🚨 When analysing profiles with many alternatives, the number of possible agendas grows _really_ fast: the number of possible agendas, i.e. all permutations of the alternatives, is the factorial of the number of alternatives.
+This program uses some multiprocessing tricks to try to speed up the calculation<sup>1</sup>, but running the analysis on more than ~10 alternatives (depending on your hardware) is not advised.
+On my pc, analysing a profile with 9 alternatives takes around 3 minutes (before multiprocessing: 13 minutes).

+### Running experiments

+(Still need to write documentation for this.
+See `experiment.py` for some details)

+---

+<sup><sup>1</sup>Throwing the problem more processes is not an ideal solution, of course, and there are likely many more elegant solutions to improve performance.</sup>

 [1]: <http://doi.wiley.com/10.3982/TE2118>